Methods for Resolving Conflicts and Disputes

-- Parties control the process, make their own decisions and reach their own agreements (no third party decision maker)
+- Parties control the process, make their own decisions and reach their own agreements (there is no third-party decision maker)

 - Can result in a win-win solution

-Definition: Mediation is a voluntary process in which an impartial person (the mediator) helps with communication and promotes reconciliation between the parties which will allow them to reach a mutually acceptable agreement.
-Mediation often is the next step if negotiation proves unsuccessful.
+Definition: Mediation is also a voluntary process in which an impartial person (the mediator) helps with communication between the parties and promotes reconciliation, which will allow them to reach a mutually acceptable agreement.
+Mediation is often the next step if negotiation proves unsuccessful.

 The Process: The mediator manages the process and helps facilitate negotiation between the parties.
-A mediator does not make a decision nor force an agreement.
-The parties directly participate and are responsible for negotiating their own settlement or agreement.
+A mediator does not make a decision nor force the parties to reach an agreement.
+The parties directly participate and negotiate their own settlement or agreement.

-At the beginning of the mediation session, the mediator will describe the process and the ground rules.
-The parties or their attorneys have an opportunity to explain their view of the dispute.
+At the beginning of the mediation session, the mediator will describe the process and ground rules.
+The parties, or their attorneys, have an opportunity to explain their view of the dispute.
 Mediation helps each side better understand the other’s point of view.
 Sometimes the mediator will meet separately with each side.
 Separate “caucusing” can help address emotional and factual issues as well as allow time for receiving legal advice from your attorney.
-Mediations are generally held in the office of the mediator or other agreed location.
+Mediations are generally held in the office of the mediator or another agreed neutral location.

-Agreements can be creative.
+Agreements can be creative and tailored to your specific needs.
 You could reach a solution that might not be available from a court of law.
-For example, if you owe someone money but don’t have the cash, rather than be sued and get a judgment against you, settlement options could include trading something you have for something the other wants.
-If an agreement is reached, it will generally be reduced to writing.
+For example, if you owe someone money but don’t have the cash, rather than be sued and get a judgment against you, settlement options could include trading something you have for something the other party wants.
+If an agreement is reached, it will generally be put in writing.
 Most people uphold a mediated agreement because they were a part of making it.
-It can become a contract and be enforceable.
-If there is no agreement, you have not lost any of your rights and you can pursue other options such as arbitration or going to trial.
+If a lawsuit has been filed, the agreement is typically presented to the court as an enforceable order.
+If no lawsuit has been filed, the mediation agreement can become an enforceable contract.
+If no agreement is reached, you have not lost any of your rights, and you can pursue other options such as arbitration or going to trial.

-When and How Mediation Is Used: When you and the other person are unable to negotiate a resolution to your dispute by yourselves, you may seek the assistance of a mediator who will help you and the other party explore ways of resolving your differences.
+When and How Mediation is Used: When you and the other person are unable to negotiate a resolution to your dispute by yourselves, you may seek the assistance of a mediator who will help you and the other party explore ways of resolving your differences.
 You may choose to go to mediation with or without a lawyer depending upon the type of problem you have.
-You may always consult with an attorney prior to finalizing an agreement to be sure that you have made fully informed decisions and that all your rights are protected.
-Sometimes mediators will suggest that you do this.
-Mediation can be used in most conflicts ranging from disputes between consumers and merchants, landlords and tenants, employers and employees, family members in such areas as divorce, child custody and visitation rights, eldercare and probate as well as simple or complex business disputes or personal injury matters.
-Mediation can also be used at any stage of the conflict such as facilitating settlements of a pending lawsuit.
+You may always consult with an attorney prior to finalizing an agreement to be sure you have made fully informed decisions and all your rights are protected.
+Sometimes mediators will suggest you do this.
+Mediation can be used in most conflicts, ranging from disputes between consumers and merchants, landlords and tenants, employers and employees, family members in such areas as divorce, child custody and visitation rights, eldercare and probate, as well as simple or complex business disputes or personal injury matters.
+Mediation can also be used at any stage of the conflict, such as facilitating settlements of a pending lawsuit.